s4nt14go/white-label/README.md

 # Serverless Domain-Driven Design (DDD) with unit tests

+Domain Events are a fundamental building block in DDD, if you want to indicate an event that is significant to your app, raise this event and let other modules of your app subscribe and react to it.

+This project exemplifies a `CreateUser` use case and how we can trigger an event signaling we have a new user onboard.

-Domain events ([UserCreatedEvent](src/modules/users/domain/events/UserCreatedEvent.ts)) are dispatched after the aggregates changes are persisted in the database and pick them up from the same module ([SomeWork](src/modules/users/useCases/someWork/SomeWork.ts)) or a different one ([NotifySlackChannel](src/modules/notification/useCases/notifySlackChannel/NotifySlackChannel.ts)).
+Domain events (e.g. [UserCreatedEvent](src/modules/users/domain/events/UserCreatedEvent.ts)) are dispatched after the aggregates ([User](src/modules/users/domain/User.ts)) changes are persisted in the database.
+We can subscribe to it from the same module ([SomeWork](src/modules/users/useCases/someWork/SomeWork.ts)) or a different one ([NotifySlackChannel](src/modules/notification/useCases/notifySlackChannel/NotifySlackChannel.ts)).

 The lambda entry point for `CreateUser` use case is [src/modules/users/useCases/createUser/index.ts](src/modules/users/useCases/createUser/index.ts), there we:
 * Create [CreateUserController](src/modules/users/useCases/createUser/CreateUserController.ts)